|

 St Oswald's Church Filey

-saint of Northumbrian (or North of the Humber) fishermen,
+patron saint of Northumbrian (or North of the Humber)

-stands just above the ravine north of the town.
+fishermen, stands just above the ravine north of

-site , or in the field just over the northern boundary
+on the site , or in the field just over the northern

-wall.
-The present church was built over a 50-year period
+boundary wall.
+The present church was built over

 |